dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 {: style="text-align: center; font-size:11pt"}

 **fig. 4**
-The horizontal axis for an image plane is always the target neuron's maximally exciting image, or MEI.
+The horizontal axis for an image cross section is always the target neuron's maximally exciting image, or MEI.
 {: style="text-align: center; font-size:11pt"}

 ### Plotting the contours